bicschneider/circle-ci-workshop/README.md

 Up until now, we have only made sure that CircleCI can reach the configuration file, but not really made it do anything useful related to our actual code.

-As a next step, we want CircleCI to actually clone our project, build the code and run the tests.
+As a next step, we want CircleCI to actually clone our project to the build workspace, build the code and run the tests.

 ### Tasks